-“The March of Dimes is proud to help these nurses succeed and continue their nursing education,” said Dr. Jennifer L. Howse, president of the March of Dimes.
-“We hope these scholarships will help them achieve their goals of improving the health of women and babies.
+“The March of Dimes is committed to preventing premature births and birth defects globally.
+This year’s recipients have made extraordinary efforts to improve the health of women and children around the world and we are proud to help them succeed and continue their nursing education,” said Dr. Jennifer L. Howse, president of the March of Dimes.
+“We hope these scholarships will help them achieve their goals of improving the health of women and babies.”

 The March of Dimes Graduate Nursing Scholarship was founded in 1997 to recognize and promote excellence in the nursing care of mothers and babies.
-Each recipient receives $5,000 to continue their graduate maternal-child nursing studies.
-The four scholarship winners for 2010 are:
+Recipients receive $5,000 to continue their graduate maternal-child nursing studies.
+The four scholarship winners for 2011 are: